Table of contents

 private byte[] userIcon;

-What happens now with programmer code “A”?
-Well, what happens is that the last save produces the following SQL:
+What happens now with the code of programmer A?
+Well, what happens is that the last save produces the following sql:

 Hibernate: select customer0_.id as id1_0_0_, customer0_.email as email2_0_0_, customer0_.name as name3_0_0_, customer0_.user_icon as user_ico4_0_0_ from customers customer0_ where customer0_.id=?